jaypark722/Zeek_Monitoring_Lab/README.md

 Findings:
 The raw ssh.log file was successfully analyzed.
 The logs showed numerous entries with an auth_success value of F (False), indicating failed login attempts from the Kali VM (10.0.2.4).
 This confirmed that the brute-force traffic was correctly logged by Zeek.

-# 4. Custom Scripting and Detection (Including Troubleshooting)
+4. Custom Scripting and Detection (Including Troubleshooting)

-#
-# The final task was to write a Zeek script to detect the brute-force attack.
+The final task was to write a Zeek script to detect the brute-force attack.
 A custom script named detect-brute-force.zeek was created and loaded into Zeek's configuration.

-#
-# Script Code:
+Script Code:
-#

 @load base/frameworks/notice

+# Define the threshold for a brute-force attack.
 const brute_force_threshold = 5;

+# Define a table to store the count of failed attempts for each IP.
 global failed_attempts: table[addr] of count;

+# This event handler is triggered every time an SSH login attempt fails.
 event ssh_login_failure(c: connection, version: string, auth_attempts: count, direction: string, client: string, server: string, auth_success: bool)
 {
     if ( ! auth_success ) {